 The fall not only brings a change in weather, but it also opens up a world of new dishes and flavors for a menu.
 From comfort foods to tasty beverages, there are many autumn-inspired options to make your restaurant, pub or cafeteria popular throughout the season.
 Need a little help planning your choices this year?
-We have a quick list of fall restaurant menu ideas and flavors to try in 2019.
+We have a quick list of fall menu ideas and flavors for restaurants to try in 2022.

-From coffee shops to restaurants, the pumpkin spice craze continues to take the world by storm.
-Everywhere from Starbucks to Krispy Kreme has already rolled out this popular fall flavor.
+From coffee shops to restaurants, the pumpkin spice is all the craze throughout the fall.
+Everywhere from Starbucks to Dunkin’ has already rolled out this popular fall flavor.
 Try to introduce some offerings that last through November.
 For instance, adding a selection of pumpkin spice treats on the dessert menu like donuts, cookies or cupcakes will definitely catch your customers’ eyes.
 While desserts and lattes are any easy win, you can always do something outside the box.
 A deliciously flavored pumpkin spice vinaigrette can top a wide variety of fresh salads.

-While pumpkin spice continues to get most of the love, Maple has always been a mainstay in the fall.
+While pumpkin spice continues to get most of the love, maple is another popular flavor you can turn to.
 In an interview with Moneyish, New York restaurant consultant Jason Kaplan described maple as one of the most versatile flavors you can add to a fall menu.

 “You can put it into anything from a beverage, to a dessert and even bacon,” Kaplan told Moneyish.
 “It works really well with a whole bunch of components to offset sweet, salty and sour flavor profiles and adds a very comforting, warm fall feel to it.”

 Comfort food should be a key staple of your fall restaurant menu, and these items can stay throughout the winter too.
-In fact, some restaurants have already jumped on board with special items this time of year, including Boston Market who introduced the sesame rotisserie chicken.
 There are many hearty dishes sure to satisfy any customer, especially when the temperature starts to get cooler.
 Think about offering pot pies and skillet dishes.
 Both seamlessly blend all the essentials of a delicious meal into one filling recipe.

 An Autumn Apple a Day…